 Rodrick Dixon possesses a tenor voice of extraordinary range and versatility that has earned him the respect and attention of leading conductors, orchestras, and opera companies throughout North America.

-This past season, he returned to Cincinnati Symphony for Beethoven’s Symphony No. 9, Philadelphia Orchestra for a new work by Hannibal Lukumbe, and appeared with the Madison Symphony for Janacek’s Glagolitic Mass, and Colorado Symphony and Sao Paolo (Brazil) with performances of Too Hot to Handel.
+Recent notable engagements include the Cincinnati Symphony for Beethoven’s Symphony No. 9, Philadelphia Orchestra for a new work by Hannibal Lukumbe, Madison Symphony for Janacek’s Glagolitic Mass, and Colorado Symphony and Sao Paolo (Brazil) with performances of Too Hot to Handel.
+Future engagements (2021-22) include appearances as tenor soloist in Beethoven’s Missa Solemnis with the Philadelphia Orchestra, Mozart Requiem with the Florida Orchestra, Beethoven’s Symphony No. 9 for the Greensboro Symphony, and Richmond Symphony and the title role in Zemlinsky’s Der Zwerg for the Enescu Festival in Rumania.

-He has appeared in concert with the Atlanta Symphony, Hollywood Bowl, Cincinnati Symphony, Pittsburgh Symphony, Dayton Philharmonic, Charleston Symphony, West Virginia Symphony, Chicago Symphony Orchestra at Millennium Park; Elgin Symphony, Rackham Symphony Chorus and the Concordia Orchestra at Lincoln Center.
+Other orchestras with whom he has appeared include the Atlanta Symphony, Hollywood Bowl, Symphony, Pittsburgh Symphony, Dayton Philharmonic, Charleston Symphony, West Virginia Symphony, Chicago Symphony Orchestra at Millennium Park; Elgin Symphony, Rackham Symphony Chorus and the Concordia Orchestra at Lincoln Center.

 A gifted recitalist, Mr. Dixon earned rave reviews for his Dame Myra Hess Memorial Concert broadcast honoring Roland Hayes on WFMT-FM/Chicago.
 He has also presented pre-concert recitals at the Cincinnati May Festival; completed a 30 city tour for Community Concerts and a duet concert “Following in the Footsteps” at Hampton University with Soprano Alfreda Burke, with whom he has also appeared in duet recitals for the Umbria Music Festival in Italy, Anchorage, Los Angeles, Washington D.C., Tennessee, Detroit, Toronto, Dayton and Chicago.